Syndicate

 A little planning

-So you want to produce two 'fake' Drupal pages, each one displaying a different version of the contact form, a version tailored to suit the context of a quote request or a general inquiry.
+So you want to produce two 'fake' Drupal pages, each one displaying a different version of the contact form, a version tailored to suit the context of a quote request, and another one to suit the context of a general inquiry.
 You will create 2 files, one for each 'variation'.
 You'll name the first template file 'contact-mail-page-quote.tpl.php' and the second one 'contact-mail-page-info.tpl.php'.
-Make two copies of your contact-mail-page.tpl.php template, you'll work from there.
+Make two copies of your contact-mail-page.tpl.php template, you'll work from it.
 Modify the names of these copies, and change their content.

 You now have three 'extra' templates in your theme: